COUNTRYSIDE & BIODIVERSITY

 The two organisations will be working closely to ensure the much-loved borough remains vibrant and welcoming to people as well as serving as an important and valuable natural habitat supporting a wide range of plants and animals.
 A key element of this work will be creating opportunities for everyone in the area to discover the wildlife and fantastic variety of species living in their neighbourhood.

-Councillor Colin Smith, Executive Councillor for Environment said: “It is vital to never forget that we are all only transient guardians of our Parks and Greenspaces and hold a debt and duty to protect not only what we have been blessed to enjoy ourselves, but also for future generations too, and this is why the partnership work between the Council, idverde and Bromley’s ‘Friends of Parks’ groups is so important.
+Councillor Colin Smith, Leader of Bromley Council said: “It is vital to never forget that we are all only transient guardians of our Parks and Greenspaces and hold a debt and duty to protect not only what we have been blessed to enjoy ourselves, but also for future generations too, and this is why the partnership work between the Council, idverde and Bromley’s ‘Friends of Parks’ groups is so important.

 The depth of skills which idverde bring to the table in tandem with the obvious strengths of the country’s largest nature conservation charity, the RSPB, is excellent news for Bromley’s people and green environment given the added dynamism and benefits their joint working will bring, particularly over the longer term, where such planning and commitment is so vital.”